da5nsy/ReproducibleResearch/episodes/step5TestingControls.md

 Your source may not be the data owner - who is?

+What copyright and access limitations are on the data?

 :::::::::::::::::::::::::::::::::::::::::::::::

+***This is all useful information to include in your documentation***

 This may be a good time for a refresh of Step 1 - [Metadata on your files](https://amandamiotto.github.io/ReproducibleResearch/instructor/step1Folders.html#metadata-of-your-files)